The Voyager Ion electric scooter is many things, and it may be a great choice for a lot of rider categories.

 - warranty card

-The only assembly you need to do is twist the handles inside the handlebar, so the scooter is ready in less than a minute..
+The only assembly you need to do is twist the handles inside the handlebar, and the scooter is ready in less than a minute.

 Just to make sure, do a quick visual check before riding to see that all the parts are in order and undamaged.